Tombert/Resume/README.md

 nix build
 ```

-and nix will take care of everything without you have to muck about with texlive vesions.
+and nix will take care of everything without you having to muck about with texlive versions.

 You can also do